pawelmhm/pawelmhm.github.io/_posts/2016-07-01-twisted-http2.markdown

 ## Hello HTTP2

-Let's start with saying Hello to HTTP 2 in Python Twisted.
+Let's start with saying "Hello world!" in HTTP 2 from Python Twisted.

-Twisted web already supports Python 3 so you can use 3 no problem.
+[Twisted web server](https://twistedmatrix.com/documents/current/web/howto/using-twistedweb.html) already supports Python 3 so you can use 3 no problem.
 For this blog post I'm going to use Python 3.4.3.
 I'm assuming you have Twisted 16.3.0 with all HTTP2 dependencies installed.
 There is some minor bug in parsing optional dependencies in Python 3, so if you're using 3 you may need to install "h2" and "priority" packages